-Tropical Storm Fred expected to form soon and may hit Florida this weekend
+Tropical Storm Fred expected to form soon and may hit Florida late this week

-Tropical storm watches are in effect as close to Florida as the Southeastern Bahamas, as well as for Haiti and the Turks and Caicos.
+Tropical storm watches are in effect as close to Florida as the southeastern Bahamas, as well as for Haiti and the Turks and Caicos.

 “Interests in Florida should monitor updates to the forecast for this system, but it is too soon to determine what if any impacts could occur there by late this week or this weekend given the uncertainty in the long-range forecast,” the Hurricane Center wrote Tuesday.

-When Fred forms, it will mark the sixth named storm of the 2021 Atlantic hurricane season, and signifies an expected and abrupt uptick in tropical activity across the basin.
+When Fred forms, it will mark the sixth named storm of the 2021 Atlantic hurricane season, and it signifies an expected and abrupt uptick in tropical activity across the basin.
 The National Oceanic and Atmospheric Administration is expecting a more active than normal hurricane season for the sixth year in a row, and meteorologists have been sounding the alarm that late August into September could bustle.

-The impending birth of Fred comes just a day after the Intergovernmental Panel on Climate Change published their landmark assessment report tying the growing frequency of high-end hurricanes and tropical cyclones to increased warming and moistening of the atmosphere in response to rising global temperatures.
+The impending birth of Fred comes just a day after the Intergovernmental Panel on Climate Change published a landmark report tying the growing frequency of high-end hurricanes and tropical cyclones to increased warming and moistening of the atmosphere in response to rising global temperatures.

 “#Fred would be about 2.5 weeks ahead of par if it forms soon,” tweeted Brian McNoldy, a tropical weather researcher at the University of Miami and Capital Weather Gang contributor.
 “Some other recent years that had (at least) the sixth named storm by this date were 2020, 2017, 2012, 2005, and 1995 … a rather infamous list of hyperactive hurricane seasons.”